ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Why You Should Hire Dedicated React JS Developers from a Reliable React JS App Development Company - <a href="https://medium.com/@kanhasoftt/why-you-should-hire-dedicated-react-js-developers-from-a-reliable-react-js-app-development-company-8fd49524efd9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to Next.js Caching: From Zero to Hero - <a href="https://medium.com/@mauryankit/the-complete-guide-to-next-js-caching-from-zero-to-hero-381593112c07?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kanhasoft`**
+✍️ **posted by `Ankit Maurya`**

-<blockquote>In today’s fast-paced digital world, businesses need web applications that are fast, scalable, visually appealing, and easy to maintain…
+<blockquote>A deep dive into how caching works in Next.js 14, 15, and 16 — explained for absolute beginners
 Continue reading on Medium »</blockquote>

 <h3>2.
-Understanding useRef: Managing Mutable Values Without Triggering Re-renders - <a href="https://medium.com/@dudhatrayashraj/understanding-useref-managing-mutable-values-without-triggering-re-renders-ca409073fbab?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Top 10 Frontend Questions You’ll Most Likely See in Your Next Interview - <a href="https://rahuulmiishra.medium.com/top-10-frontend-questions-youll-most-likely-see-in-your-next-interview-b6a3c64fc31c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yashraj Dudhatra`**
+✍️ **posted by `Frontend Master`**

-<blockquote>If you’ve spent any time working with React hooks, you’ve probably encountered situations where you need to store a value that persists…
+<blockquote>Based on analysis of 50+ interview experiences from developers at Google, Amazon, Meta, Microsoft, and other top tech companies in…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Building Dual-Mode React Applications: One Codebase for Standalone Apps and Embeddable Widgets - <a href="https://medium.com/@faizanjamil852/building-dual-mode-react-applications-one-codebase-for-standalone-apps-and-embeddable-widgets-f5f6faa779b4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering JavaScript Performance: A Comprehensive Guide to Scalable Web Apps - <a href="https://medium.com/@shorifulislam9038/mastering-javascript-performance-a-comprehensive-guide-to-scalable-web-apps-a653981a19c7?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faizan Ali`**
+✍️ **posted by `MD Shoriful Islam`**

-<blockquote>How we built a React application that runs as a full web app and an embeddable widget — without duplicating code
+<blockquote>In the world of modern web development, JavaScript is the heartbeat of interactivity.
+However, with great power comes great responsibility…
 Continue reading on Medium »</blockquote>

 <h3>4.
-The Complete Guide to Dockerizing TanStack Start Applications - <a href="https://kristiyanvelkov.medium.com/the-complete-guide-to-dockerizing-tanstack-start-applications-c43d62edb9b3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Best React UI Libraries for 2026 (And When to Use Each)  - <a href="https://medium.com/@ansonch/5-best-react-ui-libraries-for-2026-and-when-to-use-each-47c09084848c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kristiyan Velkov`**
+✍️ **posted by `Anson Ch`**

-<blockquote>Docker has become the de facto standard for deploying modern web applications, and TanStack Start is no exception.
-As a Docker Captain and…
+<blockquote>There has been another year full of new things in the React UI library world.
+If you have been watching the scene, you know that 2025…
 Continue reading on Medium »</blockquote>

 <h3>5.
-React for Beginners — Part 19: React Router (Part 2 — Advanced Routing Patterns) - <a href="https://medium.com/@nyxnova91/react-for-beginners-part-19-react-router-part-2-advanced-routing-patterns-6f5a7e05521b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+HeyAPI: The Hidden Secret Behind Clean and Scalable Frontend Architecture - <a href="https://medium.com/@123ajaybisht/heyapi-the-hidden-secret-behind-clean-and-scalable-frontend-architecture-5fb45e7071f4?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nyx Nova`**
+✍️ **posted by `Lobo`**

-<blockquote>In Part 1, we learned the basics of React Router — setting up routes, navigating with Link, and using useNavigate.
+<blockquote>Discover how HeyAPI helps you structure APIs better and build scalable, professional web applications with real-world examples.
 Continue reading on Medium »</blockquote>

+<h3>6.
+React JS Training in Mumbai — Build a Successful Career in Frontend Development - <a href="https://medium.com/@aditya.justacademy/react-js-training-in-mumbai-build-a-successful-career-in-frontend-development-c94eb8403885?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aditya Justacademy`**

+<blockquote>In today’s fast-paced digital world, frontend technologies play a crucial role in creating responsive and user-friendly web applications…
+Continue reading on Medium »</blockquote>

+<h3>7.
+React Best Practices 2026: Boost App Performance Like a Pro - <a href="https://medium.com/@shaahzaibrehman/react-best-practices-2026-boost-app-performance-like-a-pro-e8a0e00b6807?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shaahzaibrehman`**

+<blockquote>React is powerful, but as apps grow, performance issues like slow renders, unnecessary re-renders, and large bundles become common.
+In…
+Continue reading on Medium »</blockquote>

-<h3>6.  useRef vs useState — Which One to Use for Storing Values? - <a href="https://medium.com/codetodeploy/useref-vs-usestate-which-one-to-use-for-storing-values-e5080607ad54?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>8.
+Link vs NavLink in React Router — Key Differences - <a href="https://medium.com/codetodeploy/link-vs-navlink-in-react-router-key-differences-f00386d304cd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Akiko Kawai`**

-<blockquote>One of the most misunderstood yet super important concepts in React.
+<blockquote>one of the most commonly misunderstood parts of React Router.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>7.
-Day 10 — Color Picker & Gradient Generator App in React - <a href="https://medium.com/@sidragillani/day-10-color-picker-gradient-generator-app-in-react-4801027f9ccd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+ReactJS useEffect Hook With Long Explanation With Their Examples - <a href="https://medium.com/@elizabethh0/reactjs-useeffect-hook-with-long-explanation-with-their-examples-3cd8d8900afb?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sidra Gillani`**
+✍️ **posted by `Elizabeth ✨`**

-<blockquote>12 Days of React Project Series
+<blockquote>The useEffect hook is one of the most commonly used hooks in ReactJS, used to handle side effects in functional components.
+Before hooks…
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Next Store: A Minimal E-Commerce Template Using NextJS, Stripe and Supabase - <a href="https://medium.com/@simonsruggi/next-store-a-minimal-e-commerce-template-using-nextjs-stripe-and-supabase-d3ef3e994063?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 3D Assets Pipeline: From Sketchfab to 60 FPS in React Three Fiber - <a href="https://medium.com/@alilefta/the-3d-assets-pipeline-from-sketchfab-to-60-fps-in-react-three-fiber-8c1f40959ce6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Simone Ruggiero`**
+✍️ **posted by `Ali Lefta`**

-<blockquote>An open-source, production-ready store that works out of the box
+<blockquote>A production workflow for normalizing, compressing, and deploying high-fidelity 3D assets without killing your LCP score.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Stop Flying Blind: BullMQ Queue Observability with bullstudio - <a href="https://medium.com/@horkaydcuo/stop-flying-blind-bullmq-queue-observability-with-bullstudio-418c6d855849?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Complete Guide to Next.js Caching: From Zero to Hero - <a href="https://medium.com/@mauryankit/the-complete-guide-to-next-js-caching-from-zero-to-hero-381593112c07?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Horkaydcuo`**
+✍️ **posted by `Ankit Maurya`**

-<blockquote>If you run BullMQ in production, you already know the uncomfortable truth:
+<blockquote>A deep dive into how caching works in Next.js 14, 15, and 16 — explained for absolute beginners
 Continue reading on Medium »</blockquote>

 <h3>3.
+Deploying TanStack Start on Cloud Run with Docker + Bun - <a href="https://medium.com/@chadbell045/deploying-tanstack-start-on-cloud-run-with-docker-bun-d4e66c246557?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Chad Bell`**

+<blockquote>TL;DR: We shipped a TanStack Start app on Cloud Run using Bun and Docker, and it’s the fastest dev + prod experience I’ve had in years.
+Continue reading on Medium »</blockquote>

+<h3>4.
+Why Next JS is the Smartest Choice for Your Business Website in 2026 - <a href="https://medium.com/activated-thinker/why-next-js-is-the-smartest-choice-for-your-business-website-in-2026-f3ac420021f2?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dasun Sucharith`**

+<blockquote>Your slow website is costing you customers.
+Modern architecture can fix that.
+Continue reading on Activated Thinker »</blockquote>

-Streaming, Suspense & Progressive Rendering in Next.js (How Fast UX Is Actually Built) - <a href="https://javascript.plainenglish.io/streaming-suspense-progressive-rendering-in-next-js-how-fast-ux-is-actually-built-a372d6b71d14?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Server Actions in Next.js: Mutations Without APIs (The Real Power Feature) - <a href="https://javascript.plainenglish.io/server-actions-in-next-js-mutations-without-apis-the-real-power-feature-02d565c69123?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Chandan | Full-Stack Developer`**

-<blockquote>Users don’t care how fast your server is.
- They care how fast they see something.
+<blockquote>If you still think:
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
-Understanding Next.js Rendering Strategies: RSC vs SSR vs CSR - <a href="https://medium.com/@km.akbarbasha/understanding-next-js-rendering-strategies-rsc-vs-ssr-vs-csr-68d1b7859b3a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Akbar Basha`**

-<blockquote>When building modern web applications with Next.js, understanding different rendering strategies is crucial.
-Continue reading on Medium »</blockquote>

-<h3>5.
-React vs. Next.js: The Ultimate Showdown (Spoiler: They’re Both Awesome) - <a href="https://medium.com/@anuradhaanupamaherath/react-vs-next-js-the-ultimate-showdown-spoiler-theyre-both-awesome-4d79ac6f281a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anuradha Herath`**

-<blockquote>Or: How I Learned to Stop Worrying and Love the Framework
-Continue reading on Medium »</blockquote>

 <h3>6.
-How to Add Google Tag Manager to a Next.js App (Beginner Friendly) - <a href="https://meetpan1048.medium.com/how-to-add-google-tag-manager-to-a-next-js-app-beginner-friendly-3d303dabc680?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+5 Best React UI Libraries for 2026 (And When to Use Each)  - <a href="https://medium.com/@ansonch/5-best-react-ui-libraries-for-2026-and-when-to-use-each-47c09084848c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Meet`**
+✍️ **posted by `Anson Ch`**

-<blockquote>A simple guide I wish I had when I first set up analytics in Next.js
+<blockquote>There has been another year full of new things in the React UI library world.
+If you have been watching the scene, you know that 2025…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Why I Dropped Next.js in My Production SaaS Application - <a href="https://mbebars.medium.com/why-i-dropped-next-js-in-my-production-saas-application-13df27917b9e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Upgraded Three Apps to React 19.
+Here’s What Broke. - <a href="https://medium.com/@quicksilversel/i-upgraded-three-apps-to-react-19-heres-what-broke-648087c7217b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahmoud Bebars`**

-<blockquote>Why I migrated from Next.js to Vite CSR in a real SaaS: vendor lock-in, Vercel costs, deployment pain, and a cleaner SSR strategy.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Vite 6 (Rolldown) vs. Turbopack: The 2026 Truth About the Bundler Wars - <a href="https://medium.com/better-dev-nextjs-react/vite-6-rolldown-vs-turbopack-the-2026-truth-about-the-bundler-wars-f1f86e936d7e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**

-<blockquote>Stop looking for the “fastest” bundler.
-Continue reading on Better Dev — NextJs/React »</blockquote>

-<h3>9.
-How Next.js Services Are Powering Enterprise-Grade Web Platforms in 2026 - <a href="https://medium.com/@evansrose623/how-next-js-services-are-powering-enterprise-grade-web-platforms-in-2026-01e4ae92eee6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Evansrose`**
+✍️ **posted by `Zoe`**

-<blockquote>The Enterprise Web Has Entered a Performance-First Era
+<blockquote>Upgraded three apps to React 19.
+Recoil broke completely, MDX stopped rendering, MUI needed fixes.
+Here’s what I learned.
 Continue reading on Medium »</blockquote>

 <br/>